Israeli government, military disagree over unrest

 In contrast, the military and Shin Bet have tended to point to a variety of economic and socio-political factors that they see fuelling Palestinian anger and frustration, particularly among young men and women in the Israeli-occupied West Bank.

-While they have criticized Abbas and his Fatah party for tacitly condoning the violence, including praising "martyrs" who have carried out stabbings, they have avoided accusing the Palestinian leader of inciting it directly.
+While they have criticised Abbas and his Fatah party for tacitly condoning the violence, including praising "martyrs" who have carried out stabbings, they have avoided accusing the Palestinian leader of inciting it directly.

 "The motivation for action is based on feelings of national, economic and personal discrimination," the Shin Bet wrote in an analysis last month.
 "For some of the assailants an attack provides an escape from a desperate reality they believe cannot be changed."